eModbus/emodbus.github.io/_docs/home.md

 *valid for Release 1.2*

-This is a library to provide Modbus client (formerly known as master), server (formerly slave) and bridge/gateway functionalities for both Modbus RTU and TCP protocols.
+This is a library to provide Modbus client (formerly known as master), server (formerly slave) and bridge/gateway functionalities for  Modbus RTU, ASCII and TCP protocols.

 Modbus communication is done in separate tasks, so Modbus requests and responses are non-blocking.
 Callbacks are provided to prepare or receive the responses asynchronously.